majkinetor/musicbrainz-userscripts/userscripts/credit_hoarder/README.md

 - **Use works** — a master toggle plus a mode picker (#424):
     - **toggle off** — no work relationship is touched at all: nothing is created *and* nothing is attached to pre-existing works; skipped work-level credits are logged.
     - `create none` (default) — use only works that already exist; never create one.
 Work-only credits with no existing work are logged and skipped.
     - `create needed` — also create a work when a composer/lyricist/writer credit needs one.
-Selecting it shows a **duplicate-works warning** (#421): match recordings to *existing* works first — [Group Therapy](../group_therapy/README.md) makes that fast — or you will create duplicates.
-The `when missing` mode (a work for *every* recording) was removed for the same reason, and this option was reset to `create none` for everyone once.
 - **Options**
     - **Equivalence sets** — skip a role when an equivalent role already exists on the target (writer ≡ composer).
     - **Duplicate roles** — skip a role when the target recording already has the same role (regardless of attributes / dates / tasks).